jodyphelan/itol-configs/README.md

 itol-configs --input <input.csv> --out <prefix_for_output_files> --id <id_column> --type <annotation_type>
 ```

-If you you already have colours in mind you can specify them with the `--colour-conf` option.
+If you you already have colours in mind, you can specify them with the `--colour-conf` option.
 This requires a toml file with the following format:

 ```toml
 [Column_name_1]